-What is a living wage and how is it calculated?
+What is a living wage and how is it estimated?

-Read on for an overview of how we calculate the living wage or dive into the technical documentation for a more detailed description of our methodology.
+Read on for an overview of how the living wage is calculated or dive into the technical documentation produced by the Living Wage Institute for a more detailed description of the estimation methodology.

-At its simplest, a living wage is what one full-time worker must earn on an hourly basis to help cover the cost of their family’s minimum basic needs where they live while still being self-sufficient.
-Here’s an at-a-glance guide on what you need to know about how we calculate it.
+At its simplest, a living wage is what one full-time worker must earn on an hourly basis to help cover the cost of their family’s minimum basic needs where they live without depending on public or private assistanc.
+Here’s a quick guide for what you need to know about the living wage data you see on the calculator.

 GEOGRAPHY

-We produce a living wage estimate for 3,142 counties to account for the geographic variation in costs across the U.S. The data is also available for 384 Metropolitan Statistical Areas (MSAs or metros) and 50 states plus Washington, D.C.
+The calculator includes living wage estimates for 3,144 counties to account for the geographic variation in costs across the U.S. The data is also available for 387 Metropolitan Statistical Areas (MSAs or metros) and 50 states plus Washington, D.C.

 FAMILY TYPE